datstartup/ubuntuopenbox/_posts/2020-06-08-crontab-basic.md

 ```bash
 sudo service cron restart
 ```
+NOTE
+{: .notice--info}

-* Note: `sudo service cron reload` also work.
+* First: `sudo service cron reload` also work.
 It is always safer to use `restart` because `reload` sometime do not exist for a service.
-{: .notice--info}

-* Second note:
+* Second:
-{: .notice--info}
 `restart = stop + start`
 `reload = remain running + re-read configuration file` So if `reload` does exist, it is preferable to `restart` because it will be no down time.

-* Third note: if you want a thoroughly read here: [The Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-opersys.html#s-writing-init)
+* Third: if you want a thoroughly read here: [The Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-opersys.html#s-writing-init)
-{: .notice--info}

 ## 5. Check the service status